1. What is Advanced Search?

 referencing person "mashable".

-containing the exact phrase "happy hour" and sent nea"sanfrancisco".
+containing the exact phrase "happy hour" and sent near "sanfrancisco".

 sent within 15 miles of "NYC".